georkapetanos/VisionFive2_DTB/README.md

 #### Other changes

-* Change ack led default trigger to "none", in order to avoid contant blinking
+* Change ack led default trigger to "none", in order to avoid constant blinking